 Nasdaq listing requirements state that a stock must trade at $4 or higher and have at least 3 market makers for the stock.
 Still, the company may qualify for its stock to close under $3 or even $2 per share if it meets certain criteria.

-Once the company fails to meet Nasdaq’s listing criteria due to a stock price decline, then its penny stock generally winds up listed on the “pink sheets” of the over-the-counter OTC Markets Group exchange (OTCQB) or the OTC Bulletin Board (OTCBB).
+Once the company fails to meet Nasdaq’s listing criteria due to a stock price decline, then its penny stock generally winds up listed on the Pink Open Market or OTC Market.
 This could also happen if the stock is undergoing delisting from the NYSE or the American Stock Exchange, Inc. (AMEX) because it fails to conform to those exchanges’ maintenance-of-listing standards.

 A major advantage of trading penny stocks is their high volatility, although the extra risk involved can seem unsettling for conservative investors.
 For example, the frequency of stocks priced at $0.05 per share trading up to $0.10 is generally higher than a $5 stock rallying to $10.
 Investing in penny stocks can produce higher returns with less capital invested, and buying them involves limited risk since they cannot go below $0 in value.

 Best Online Brokers for NASDAQ Penny Stocks